aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 When you will delete your stack, CloudFormation follows creation order in reverse: in this case, for example, `SNSTopicSubscription` and `SecurityGroupIngress` resources will be deleted first, followed by `SecurityGroup` and `SNSTopic`.

 {{% notice note %}}
-As part of the stack creation, you should have received an email for the email address you provided for the SNS subscription, to confirm the topic subscription.
-Please choose the **Confirm subscription** option in the email you received, to successfully subscribe to the SNS topic: doing this is important because when you delete the stack, CloudFormation will not be able to delete subscriptions that are in pending state.
+You should have received an email, sent to the email address you provided, for you to confirm the subscription to the SNS topic you created.
+Choose to follow the subscription link in the subscription confirmation email you received for the topic you created, to subscribe to your topic: otherwise, when you delete the stack, the subscription will be left in pending state and will not be deleted from your account.
+For more information, see [Deleting an Amazon SNS subscription and topic](https://docs.aws.amazon.com/sns/latest/dg/sns-delete-subscription-topic.html).
 {{% /notice %}}

 Kudos!
 You have now learned how CloudFormation automatically handles resource creation order when you define resource dependencies with `Ref` or `Fn::GetAtt`.